mesosphere-backup/dcos-vagrant/docs/dcos-installation.md

     1. Nginx is started to host generated node config artifacts
     1. Private Docker registry is started (if configured)
     1. Java runtime is copied from host and installed (if configured)
-    1. DCOS release (`dcos_generate_config.sh`) is copied from host
+    1. DC/OS release (`dcos_generate_config.sh`) is copied from host
-1. DCOS pre-install
+1. DC/OS pre-install
-    1. DCOS release config (`config.yaml` & `ip-detect`) is generated from list of active nodes
+    1. DC/OS release config (`config.yaml` & `ip-detect`) is generated from list of active nodes
-    1. DCOS node config artifacts (`dcos_install.sh` & tarballs) are generated from the release and release config
+    1. DC/OS node config artifacts (`dcos_install.sh` & tarballs) are generated from the release and release config
-1. DCOS install
+1. DC/OS install
     1. Node config artifacts are distributed to the nodes and installed (based on node type)
-    1. DCOS systemd services are started on the nodes
+    1. DC/OS systemd services are started on the nodes
-1. DCOS post-install
+1. DC/OS post-install
     1. Exhibitor starts, brings up Zookeeper
     1. Mesos Master starts up and registers with Zookeeper
     1. Mesos DNS detects Mesos Master using Zookeeper and initializes `leader.mesos`
     1. Root Marathon detects `leader.mesos` and starts up
         1. Root Marathon registers with the leading Mesos Master
     1. AdminRouter (nginx) detects `leader.mesos` starts up
-        1. DCOS, Mesos, Marathon, and Exhibitor UIs become externally accessible
+        1. DC/OS, Mesos, Marathon, and Exhibitor UIs become externally accessible
     1. Mesos Slaves detect `leader.mesos` and start up
         1. Mesos Slaves register with the leading Mesos Master
-        1. DCOS Nodes become visible in the DCOS UI
+        1. DC/OS Nodes become visible in the DC/OS UI

 ## System Logs